kolodny/swagger2types/README.md

 In practice, you would typically:

 1. Generate whatever types from your Swagger/OpenAPI spec using the `generate` function or via the cli.
 2. Copy the base types and the specific flavor client generator from [this helper](./examples/esm/swagger-utils.ts).
 Treat this file as a TypeScript magic black box.
+If the flavor you want to use is not supported, you can create your own helper by following the same pattern (ChatGPT should have no trouble with this).
 3. Create a `clients.ts` file that imports the generated types and uses the helper to create type-safe clients for your APIs.
 You'll essentially be copying [this file](./examples/esm/clientTypes/fetch.ts) and modifying it to suit your needs.
 4. You'll import your copy of that `client.ts` file in your application code to use the type-safe API clients.